Fly Host Computer Installation and Usage Guide

 |---|---|---|

-| TF Card | Fully compatible | General solution, requires standard card reader |
+| TF Card | Full series compatible | General solution, requires a standard card reader |

-| M2WE Solid State Card | Non-Lite/MINI-PAD series | Dedicated solution, requires M2SD programmer |
+| M2WE Solid State Card | Non-Lite/MINI-PAD series | Specialized solution, must be used with an M2SD programmer |

-Recommended TF Card Specifications:
+TF Card Specifications Recommendations:

 - Capacity: 16GB-128GB (32GB/64GB recommended)